MattSurabian/rackspace-kitchen.chef/README.md

 ````
 knife rackspace server create -r 'role[lampserver]' --server-name LampServer --node-name LampServer --image 5cebb13a-f783-4f8c-8058-c4182c724ccd --flavor 2
 ````
-If something goes wrong and you want to remove the server you can do through the GUI's in RackSpace AND OpsCode, or you can just use knife
+If something goes wrong and you want to remove the server you can do so through the GUI's in RackSpace AND OpsCode, you can also use knife
 ````
 knife rackspace server list
 knife rackspace server delete <ID OF THE SERVER TO DELETE FROM THE LIST>